Open-ET/flux-data-qaqc/docs/source/tutorial.rst

     >>> Rn_df['require_75'] = q.df.rename(columns=q.inv_map).Rn
     >>> q = QaQc(d, daily_frac=1)
     >>> Rn_df['require_100'] = q.df.rename(columns=q.inv_map).Rn
-        The input data temporal frequency appears to be less than daily.
-        Data is being resampled to daily temporal frequency.
-        The input data temporal frequency appears to be less than daily.
-        Data is being resampled to daily temporal frequency.
-        Filtering days with less then 50.0% or 24/48 sub-daily measurements The input data temporal frequency appears to be less than daily.
-        Data is being resampled to daily temporal frequency.
-        Filtering days with less then 75.0% or 36/48 sub-daily measurements Data is being resampled to daily temporal frequency.
-        Filtering days with less then 100% or 48/48 sub-daily measurements

     >>> # plot to compare results of day-gap filter
     >>> fig = figure(x_axis_label='date', y_axis_label='mean daily net radiation (w/m2), filtered based on sub-daily gaps')
     >>> # arguments needed for creating interactive line plots